tokenjournal/site/content/editorial-policy.md

 The editor has the responsibility to communicate the submission outcome to the (corresponding) author(s).

-The ouctome includes the reviews and their grades.
+The outcome includes the reviews and their grades.
 At this stage, the reviews are still anonymous.
 Reviewers names are made public only at publication time.